Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 * Splitting the mplayer related scripts, i.e. `DVB` and `istreams`, to leave a start/stop script under the `init` folder and a separate on the fly control script under `clients/bin`.

+### 2019-Feb

+* Player controls upgraded with 'rewind' and 'fast forward'.
+Useful when you want to move along a very long track, for example some internet radio podcast with more than an hour lenght.
+Also useful for MPD navigate.

 ### 2019-Jan:

 * Recovered the LCD display from FIRtro: `init/lcd`, `clients/lcd/...`